VidunderGunder/expo-prototype-tutorial/README.md

 -  Web (all platforms)
 -  App (iOS and Android)

+This is all made possible by [React Native](https://reactnative.dev/) and [Expo](https://expo.io/).

+[React Native](https://reactnative.dev/) is a framework for writing applications for iOS and Android.
+It is native, meaning your app is developed specifically for one platform and can take full advantage of all the devices features.

+[Expo](https://expo.io/) is a tool to make [React Native](https://reactnative.dev/) easier - it makes it possible to make only one code that can be used both on iOS, Android and on the web (by using the open source project [React Native for Web](https://github.com/necolas/react-native-web)).
+You will lose some advanced functionalities with [Expo](https://expo.io/), but [Expo](https://expo.io/) has many upsides that will boost your learning - and you can always eject your project from [Expo](https://expo.io/), if you ever need to!

+React Native is working on native support for Windows and Mac, and Expo already supports [wrapping your application](https://docs.expo.io/guides/using-electron/) with [Electron](https://www.electronjs.org/) (although expereimentally), if you should need native desktop support as well.

+For simplicity's sake, we will only support Web, iOS and Android here, as that is sufficient in most cases.

 ## 🚀 Quick Start

 If you are a proefficient developer already, just clone this repo and start developing.